 - Tourism and hospitality businesses that offer attractive hotel and sightseeing deals to intended parents visiting foreign countries.

-International commercial surrogacy is largely regarded as a business; some even call it an industry.
+International commercial surrogacy is part of multibillion dollar global industry.
 While there are well-meaning go-betweens who genuinely want to protect the interests of their clients -– the intended parents -– and help them form families, others mainly prioritize their own interests.
 Either way, the vast majority of gestational mothers are left to fend for themselves, with no one looking out for their needs.

 Q: Is it possible to find answers to questions about the ethics of international commercial surrogacy?